It is not the mountain we conquer but ourselves.― Edmund Hillary

 I really hope that if you’ve found my blog about giving up drinking useful and inspiring!
 If you’re in a similar position then I hope you gain something positive from my own experience.
 If you do and you’d like to write a comment then please do, your positive comments will add a richness that others will benefit from too.

 Thank you for reading this today – please add your comment to the growing list, so that others can benefit from your experiences too!
-I recommend buying this book, ‘Feel the Fear and do it Anyway, by Susan Jeffers’, as it has helped to further develop my inspiration to succeed.
+I recommend this book, ‘Feel the Fear and do it Anyway, by Susan Jeffers’, as it has helped to further develop my inspiration to succeed.